OUR PEOPLE

 John Dwyer

 John worked as a teacher for four years and then trained as an educational psychologist.
-He worked as a registered psychologist, team leader, supervisor and manager for the Department of Education Psychological Service, Specialist Education Services and the Ministry of Education, Special Education, for many years.
+He has worked as a registered psychologist, team leader, supervisor and manager for the Department of Education Psychological Service, Specialist Education Services and the Ministry of Education, Special Education, for many years.

-John has worked in the Hawke’s Bay community for over 37 years, he has three adult children and two grandchildren and he lives with his wife in Bay View.
+John has worked in the Hawke’s Bay community for over 37 years.
+He has three adult children and two grandchildren and he lives with his wife in Bay View.

 Hawkes Bay Childrens Holding Trust Trish